-We recognize the appeal for modern persons, precisely because they are nearer in time to our modern sensibilities, of such passages as the racy Dzwŏ Jwàn narratives (in which we see the first flowering of Chinese fiction), as against the Chūn/Chyōu, the court chronicle of Lǔ for the centuries which are fictionalized in the Dzwŏ Jwàn.
-These later literary developments are also a part of history, but they are a later part.
-Our concern has been to ask, of all of this, what actually happened?
+We recognize the appeal for modern persons, precisely because they are nearer in time to our modern sensibilities, of such passages as the Hàn additions to Jwāngdž, the lurid stories of the authors of the major military texts, the racy Dzwŏ Jwàn narratives (in which we may see the first flowering of Chinese fiction) as compared to the sober, but also contemporary, Chūn/Chyōu, the chronicle of the state of Lǔ in those centuries.
+These later developments are also part of history, but they are a later part.
+Our concern has been to ask, of each of these stages, what actually happened?

 Subject Groups in WSP are: (1) Methodology and Comparative, (2) Texts, and (3) Historical Studies.
-The order of papers within groups is roughly chronological.
+Order within groups is chronological.